mtumilowicz/java11-category-theory-powerset-poset-product/README.md

     (and `P' -> (A n B)` is unique, as in any poset there is at most one arrow between any two objects)
-* composition is satisfied as well (at most one arrow between any two objects)
+* factorization of projections is satisfied as well (at most one arrow between any two objects)